azavea/raster-vision/docs/experiments.rst

 * *Labels*: Represented in Raster Vision as a ``LabelSource``, this is what provides the annotates or labels for the scene.
 The nature of the labels that are produced by the LabelSource are specific to the :ref:`task` that the machine learning model is performing.
 * *AOI* (Optional): An Area of Interest that describes which sections of the scene image (RasterSource) are exhaustively labeled.

-In addition to above, which describes training data completely, a :ref:`label store` is also associated with scenes on which Raster Vision will perform prediction.
-This prediction label source determines how to store and retrieve the predictions from a scene.
+In addition to the outline above, which describes training data completely, a :ref:`label store` is also associated with scenes on which Raster Vision will perform prediction.
+The label store determines how to store and retrieve the predictions from a scene.

 SceneConfig
 ^^^^^^^^^^^

-A ``SceneConfig`` consists of a ``RasterSource``, optionally combined with a ``LabelSource``, ``LabelStore``, and AOI.
+A ``SceneConfig`` consists of a ``RasterSource`` optionally combined with a ``LabelSource``, ``LabelStore``, and AOI.

 In our ``tiny_spacenet.py`` example, we configured the train scene with a GeoTIFF URI and a GeoJSON URI.
 We pass in a built ``RasterSource``, however we pass in just the URI for the ``LabelSource``.
-This is because the ``SceneConfig`` can construct a default ``LabelSource``based on the URI using :ref:`default provider`.
+This is because the ``SceneConfig`` can construct a default ``LabelSource`` based on the URI using :ref:`default provider`.

 .. code::